-Daycare and The Doggie Bag!
+Dogs at Weddings with Daycare and The Doggie Bag!

 Your wedding day will be super busy and you will not be able to take care of your dog properly.
 Choose someone to handle your furbaby for the entire day, someone who they are comfortable with.
 You need to choose someone your furbaby will listen to and take commands from.
 Let this person know the commands your dog is used to as well.

-Pack a doggie daycare bag for your furbaby, including treats, water bottle, food, toys and anything else you may think he or she needs for the wedding day.
-If you are not able to give your dog or pet commands the day of your wedding, make sure you have lots of treats to help the person who will be supporting you in that role.
+Pack a doggie daycare bag for your furbaby, including treats, water bottles, food, toys and anything else you may think he or she needs for the wedding day.
+If you are not able to give your dog or pet commands on the day of your wedding, make sure you have lots of treats to help the person who will be supporting you in that role.
 I know my furbaby Jax, will respond to treats even when he is being unruly.
-Bribery helps alot!
+Bribery helps a lot!
 Make sure whomever you choose to take care of your dog or pet that day knows the commands you use to keep them in line as well.